You’ll Love to Dance with Us!

 Melissa continues her dance education by attending classes and workshops to provide the most current trends in dance to her students, as well as educate her dancers with the newest techniques on classical styles.
 She continues to give every opportunity to her dancers that she is able to, with hopes that they will enjoy the art of dance to its fullest.

-Ricardo Machado is celebrating his 17th year with our studio.
-"Mr. Rick" came to us after experiencing dance life at Bridgewater State College.
+Ricardo Machado or "Mr. Rick" as he is known, came to us after experiencing dance life at Bridgewater State College.
 He quickly picked up on many styles of dance, but found ballet to be his favorite.
 After years of dancing, studying, reading, attending performances, and trying his hand at choreography, Rick was asked to officially join our staff for education.
 Rick has taken years of classes in classical ballet, tap, jazz, lyrical, modern, musical theatre, and pas de deux.
 Rick has danced many years in principal roles for our own Braintree Ballet Company.
 His partnering skills are outstanding and work ethic is to be admired.
 He embraces all that our studio stands for and is constantly thought to be a motivator and mentor for all of our students.
 He has graced our audience with his choreography in ballet, tap, jazz, pas de deux, lyrical, modern, and musical theatre.
 He always has something new ready to show and excite us.
 It is an honor to have him on staff.

 Tony Tucker first visited our school in 2008 as an assistant to teacher Jeffrey Louiza.
-Now as a teacher himself, he provides us with outstanding hip-hop and contemporary choreography and classes.
+Now as a teacher himself, he provides us with outstanding hip-hop classes.
 Tony is our resident hip-hop instructor and has brought such a fantastic level of energy to the curriculum at DSOB.
-Tony also trains with our ballet company, as well as continues his dance education with other programs we offer.
+Tony also performs as a principal dancers with our ballet company, as well as continues his dance education with other programs we offer.
 He never stops finding inspiration, and also continues to inspire others.
 A true artist in every sense of the word!

 You can learn to love dance too!
 Contact us at 781-380-8856.